HelenKing029/MarsRoverImagery/README.md

 Add your own API Key to the request.

-Get your own here here:
+Get your own key here:
 https://api.nasa.gov/index.html

 Variables you can use to modify your search query can be found here: